argentsea/docfx/tutorials/quickstarts/sharding.md

 ⁶ `Shards` is an array of shard connections, one for each shard in the shard set.

 ⁷ `ShardId` is a *required* identifier for the shard.
 This value is essential for finding and identifying a sharded record.
 It cannot be duplicated within a shard set.
-If the type of the ShardId is a string, then this value should have quotes around it in the JSON file.
+The value must be a number.

 ⁸ `InitialCatalog` is a connection attribute.
 Because it appears at the shard level, both read connections and write connections for this shard will inherit this value.